snipsco/snips-jeedom-plugin/README.md

 # Functions name & Variables name

 Function(Method) name:
-- Should be composed by one or more English word, which can clearly and simply describe what this function does
+- Should be composed by one or more English words, which can clearly and simply describe what this function does
-- First word should be lowercase letter
+- The first word should start with a lowercase letter
-- Non-first word should start with a capital letter
+- The non-first words should start with a capital letter

 Example: